Code-Institute-Submissions/greek-beaches-memory-game/README.md

 The game is challenging because the pictures of the beaches look similar and you only have 60 seconds to find them all.

 ### Structure
-When opening the website you will be welcomed by a landing page, which will show a very nice background and a jumbotron with the game instructions and a button to start the game.
+When opening the website you will be welcomed by a landing page, which will show a very nice background, a jumbotron with the game instructions and a button to start the game.
 The game will have a navbar with 2 modern looking buttons in the middle.
 One to restart the game, and the other one to start or pause the music.
 Music will not autoplay for a better user experience.
 The game container has 4x4 cards with a greek style but simple background.
 The cards will be as wide as possible to prevent pixellation.
 Above the cards you will find the timer and the flip counter.